Australians in China

 Australians in China include Australian expatriates in China, international students, Chinese Australians as well as Chinese people of Australian descent.
 In 2001, there were over 55,000 Australians present in China.
-Out of them, over 2,000 lived in the capital Beijing; an estimated 3,900 in Guangzhou and about 2,500 in Shanghai.
+Of them, over 2,000 lived in the capital Beijing, an estimated 3,900 in Guangzhou and about 2,500 in Shanghai.
 Notwithstanding mainland China, the remaining overwhelming 46,000 Australians resided in Hong Kong.
-By 2010, the number of Australians living in Mainland China had grown to 13,286, according to the Sixth National Population Census of the People's Republic of China.
+By 2010, the number of Australians living in mainland China had grown to 13,286, according to the Sixth National Population Census of the People's Republic of China.

-Sport

-Australian rules football in China has been revived by expat Australians.